Female Masking

 Safety, consent & law

 Masking is not a recognized paraphilia and is benign among consenting adults.
-The relevant concerns are practical rather than ethical: full-coverage masks and suits can restrict breathing, vision, and heat dissipation, so adequate ventilation, clear sightlines, hydration, and temperature management matter, especially during extended wear.
-Carried out privately or in appropriate adult community settings, the practice raises no consent or legal concerns.
+The real concerns are physical.
+Full-coverage masks and suits restrict breathing, narrow the field of vision, and trap heat, so ventilation, clear sightlines, hydration and temperature management matter, particularly during long wear or in warm rooms.
+Practised privately or at adult community events, the interest raises no consent or legal issues.

 - Cross-Dressing60/100Transvestism · Identity & TransformationWearing clothing associated with another gender, sometimes for erotic arousal and sometimes for comfort, self-expression, or relaxation.
 When arousal is persistent and causes distress it is diagnosed clinically as transvestic disorder; the interest itself is benign and distinct from transgender identity.60